Compositional Abilities Emerge Multiplicatively: Exploring Diffusion Models on a Synthetic Task: Additional experimental results

 In Fig.~\ref{fig:appendix_experiments1}, \ref{fig:appendix_delayed_emergence}, and \ref{fig:appendix_multiplicative_emergence} we present the experimental results for the diffusion model without global attention.
-Notably, we observe that these results exhibit a similar pattern to the ones obtained from the diffusion model with global attention, which is shown in Fig.~\ref{fig:experiments1}, \ref{fig:delayed_emergence}, and \ref{fig:multiplicative_emergence}.
+Notably, we observe that these results exhibit a similar pattern to the ones obtained from the diffusion model with global attention, which is shown in Fig.~\ref{fig:experiments1} and \ref{fig:multiplicative_emergence}.
 The experimental results consistently support our findings.
 Firstly, the order of emergence of compositional capabilities aligns with the compositional structure of the data-generating process, as evident in the results shown in Fig.~\ref{fig:appendix_experiments1}.
 Secondly, we observe a notable delay in the emergence of the ability to generate underrepresented colors as the concept distance within a concept class increases.
 This emphasizes the importance of continued training beyond the point of achieving in-distribution generalization, as demonstrated in Fig.~\ref{fig:appendix_delayed_emergence}.
+Specifically, we observe that the model is capable of generating the majority color (\red{red}) much earlier than the underrepresented color (\blue{blue}).
+Importantly, the training time to achieve generalization based on a concept increases with concept distance.
+This observation provides important insights for training models with fairness in mind: even once generalization for in-distribution concept classes is achieved, stopping the training of a model will likely lead to a failure in generating underrepresented concepts, particularly for compositional generalization.
 Thirdly, our findings reveal a multiplicative impact of learning individual concepts on performance in compositional tasks, offering an explanation for the sudden emergence of capabilities, as depicted in Fig.~\ref{fig:appendix_multiplicative_emergence}.

 In Fig. \ref{fig:app_config}, we conducted experiments with different configurations by using varied sets of nodes in the training data.
 In Fig. \ref{fig:app_config}(a) and Fig. \ref{fig:app_config}(b), we inverted the axes of the concept graph from Fig. \ref{fig:missing_concepts}(a): (a) from bottom to top and (b) from left to right.
 In Fig. \ref{fig:app_config}(c) and Fig. \ref{fig:app_config}(d), we inverted the axes of the concept graph from Fig. \ref{fig:experiments1}(a): (c) from bottom to top and (d) from left to right.
 In Fig. \ref{fig:app_config}(b) and Fig. \ref{fig:app_config}(c), we observe that the model incorrectly generates triangles for both $011$ and $010$, even though circles are expected.
 In the other cases, the model outputs correct images for all the nodes.
 Our observations indicate that the model struggles to to dissociate a second element value of 1 with the shape of a small triangle, exhibiting a bias to generate triangles rather than circles for small objects.